vignesh-vc/30-DaysApp/Time Tracker/README.md

+ Day 3: Build a Time Tracker Pie Chart App using React, Tailwind CSS, ShadCN & Chart.js

+🚀 What You'll Learn :
+✅ How to build a React project with Vite and TypeScript ✅ How to use Chart.js in React to visualize data
+✅ Create reusable components (Form + Chart)
+✅ Style beautifully with Tailwind CSS & ShadCN
+✅ Real-world project logic: user input, state updates, chart rendering ✅ Best practices for beginner React projects

+🧑‍💻 Tech Stack Used:
+React + Vite (with TypeScript)
+Tailwind CSS for styling
+ShadCN UI components
+Chart.js for data visualization
+No Firebase yet (Coming on Day 4!)

+📁 Folder Structure
+src/
+├── components/
+│   ├── TimeInputForm.tsx
+│   └── TimeChart.tsx
+├── pages/
+│   └── Home.tsx
+├── App.tsx
+├── main.tsx
+└── index.css

+🎯  Tasks:
+Show total hours tracked and warn if over 24
+Let users pick a color for each activity
+Save the data using localStorage (optional)

+🔎 Interview Questions You’ll Be Ready For:
+• How to use Chart.js in React
+• Difference between controlled & uncontrolled components
+• How to manage dynamic lists in React
+• Real-world usage of useState and component props
+• How to structure clean and scalable React apps

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.